azmadoppler/eurosat_playground/README.md

 ## Note

+### TODO (7/8)
+- Try working with internal Datasets instead of Open datasets
+- Explore Segmentation task next after finishing up the README
+- Moving this repos to Github Organization

 ### Multiband from the EUROSat paper
 - B01 - Aerosols 60 443
 - B02 - Blue 10 490